jfarrell468/no_std_examples/README.md

 [Source code](src/bin/02-hexdump-stack)

 Now we want to take a look at the stack and see what it contains.
 This is accomplished with a hexdump function.
 While we could implement all of this manually, it's nice to be able to use formatted output to render things in hexadecimal.
-For this we use the [ufmt](https://docs.rs/ufmt/latest/ufmt/) crate.
+For this we can use [core::fmt](https://doc.rust-lang.org/beta/core/fmt/index.html).

 We also need a place to store the formatted output so we can print it.
 Normally, we would use a `String` or perhaps a `Vec<u8>`, but those are both "growable", without a predetermined size, so they require a heap and an allocator, neither of which we have.
 (For the same reason, we can't use the standard [alloc::fmt](https://doc.rust-lang.org/beta/alloc/fmt/index.html) for formatted output.)
 So, instead, we use a fixed-size array.